Stephen Schueller, Ph.D — Executive Director

 Brandon Staglin – One Mind Institute Sponsor

-Brandon is the Director of Marketing Communications at The One Mind Institute, and a mental health advocate.
+Brandon is the Director of Marketing Communications at One Mind , and a mental health advocate.

-Victoria handles the website creation for PsyberGuide, and provides technical and project management support.
-In addition to her technology skills, her background in psychology (M.A. in Developmental Psychology, University of Michigan, Ed.M.
+Victoria provides technical and project management support for PsyberGuide.
+In addition to her technological background, her background in psychology (M.A. in Developmental Psychology, University of Michigan, Ed.M.
 Harvard) helps translate between theory, research, and technological products in the mental health area.